Award Winning Litigation Law Firm

-Lincoln & Rowe is a specialist litigation law firm based in the heart of London, just a few minutes’ walk from the Royal Courts of Justice.
+Lincoln & Rowe is an award winning litigation law firm based in the heart of London, specialising in dispute resolution and corporate law.

 We’re dedicated to providing clear, concise and practical legal advice on a range of cases from shareholder remedies and breach of contract, through to corporate insolvency and property litigation.